 My model is quite parsimonious, with only 3 preference parameters estimated on population averages, but I show that it replicates the heterogeneity in auto-enrollment effects observed in the data.
-Capturing this heterogeneity is important for making predictions about the long-term effect of the policy.
+Capturing this heterogeneity is important for making predictions about the policy's long-term effect.